Hydrographic

 see here.

-Most survey and construction vessels are in operation 24 hours a day, with the majority
+Most survey and construction vessels are in operation 24 hours a day,

 of the crew working 12 hour shifts.
 The amount of time spent onboard